FOR IMMEDIATE RELEASE

 St. Clair Shores, MI — The back to school shopping season is the second largest consumer spending time of the year after the winter holidays.
 Parents with growing children need to replace and replenish what their children had from the last school season.

-The back-to-school and college shopping season is in full swing, but many parents and college students say they are waiting for the best deals to complete their shopping lists.
-According to the Annual Back-to-School Survey released today by the National Retail Federation (NRF) and Prosper Insights and Analytics, total spending for K-12 schools and college combined is projected to reach $82.8 billion, nearly as high as last year’s $83.6 billion.
+The back-to-school and college shopping season is in full swing, with record spending per household expected for 2019.
+According to the Annual Back-to-School Survey recently released by the National Retail Federation (NRF) and Prosper Insights and Analytics, total spending for K-12 schools and college combined is projected to reach $80.7 billion, down from last year’s $82.8 billion largely because of the decreased number of households with children in elementary through high school and decreased students attending college.

 Clothing and accessories remains the largest spending category.
 Average back-to-school spending by category per family is estimated to be:

-Back to college spending is expected to increase slightly this year.
-The survey showed that the average college student will spend $942.17 on new apparel, dorm furniture/accessories, school supplies, electronics and more.
-Total back to college spending is expected to reach $55.3 billion, compared to $54.1 billion last year.
-2018 back to college and K-12 back to school spending combined will reach $82.8 billion.
+Back to college spending is expected to increase this year.
+The survey showed that the average college student will spend $976.76 (up from last year's $942.17) on new apparel, dorm furniture/accessories, school supplies, electronics and more.
+Total back to college spending is expected to reach $54.5 billion, down from last year's record $55.3 billion with fewer survey respondents saying they are attending college.
+2019 back to college and K-12 back to school spending combined will reach $80.7 billion.

 Back to school shopping is big business for merchants, but it does NOT have to break the bank account.
 From Kindergarten to College... students can be outfitted at resale stores for a fraction of the original price.
 Parents who understand value do not let back-to-school shopping sabotage their budget.
 Resale shops are a great source for clothing.
 They stock good quality, current style apparel at great prices—especially appreciated since children outgrow their clothes so quickly.